cromatikap/coin-society/README.md

 For everyone, with no skills or professional experience discrimination.

+## Our values / goal

+This is a social experiment in the attempt to create an on-chain circulare economy with a democratic governance.

 > Whoever oppresses the poor to increase his own wealth, or gives to the rich, will only come to poverty. ~ Proverbs 22:16

 > And whatever you do, do it heartily, as to the Lord and not to men ~ Colossians 3:23

-## Our values / goal

-This is a social experiment in the attempt to create an on-chain circulare economy with a democratic governance

 ## Certified members